nellyk/computer-vision-cognitiveservices-sample-js/README.md

 * Node.js version 16x or later.
 * Replace the environment variables `computerVisionKey` and `computerVisionEndPoint`  in `ImageAnalysis.js`  and `ImageRecognition.js` with the right values from the speech service created in the previous step.

+NB: The API might require applying for access to the Computer Vision Service.
+See https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/faq

 ## Quickstart

 ```bash